 .Recent work with George Leckie has demonstrated how the uncertainty associated with using school league tables for choosing schools, can be illustrated graphically in ways that make it very accessible to users.
 Click here (PDF, 201kB).
 In this connection, some recent work by Allen and Burgess appears to provide evidence that league tables can make useful predictions, but on close examination this evidence turns out to be weak and based upon a questionable analysis.
 Click here for a critique (PDF, 283kB).

 A2010 paper in the British Educational research journal seeks to resurrect the Rasch (item response) model for educational testing, using rather dubious arguments.
 A detailed response to this, which the journal has refused to publish without even going through a refereeing process, can be viewed here (PDF, 414kB).
+It is, however now due to be published in early 2015.

 New research on the uses of school league tables (PDF, 161kB) shows that for purposes of school choice they convey very little useful information.